davekinkead/thesis/paper.coffee.md

 Who is included within a democratic association is a rather important matter, so we obviously need some account of democratic inclusion.
 But unfortunately we can't answer this question democratically.

 Democratic theory is silent on who ought be included amongst the people.
-It can't, because any democratic process first requires the identification of some determinate group of agents - the demos - in order to act democratically.
+It can't, because any democratic process first requires the identification of some determinate group of agents-the demos-in order to act democratically.

-Trying to solve the issue of democratic inclusion democratically, is either viciously circular - we need to know the answer before we can know the answer - or results in an infinite regress - who should chose who chose who should participate.
+Trying to solve the issue of democratic inclusion democratically, is either viciously circular-we need to know the answer before we can know the answer-or results in an infinite regress-who should chose who chose who should participate.

 That's because the question of _who the people are_ is logically and temporally prior to the question of _what they decide_.

 So if we can't solve the issue of democratic inclusion democratically, then we will need to do it non-democratically.
-And a number of accounts have been proposed - some based on history, nationality, salience, coercion, and affected interests.
+And a number of accounts have been proposed-some based on history, nationality, salience, coercion, and affected interests.
 But unfortunately, none of these accounts of inclusion are compatible with accounts of democratic legitimacy.

 To briefly summarise the literature on why this is the case:  Historical accounts are too arbitrary; those based on nationality, cultural, or linguistic salience lack sufficiently objective criteria.

-The all-coerced principle doesn't answer the question - that all those subjected to the coercive force of the state should have some say in its operation is a plausible claim but fails to explain who should be subjected to those coercive forces in the first place.
+The all-coerced principle doesn't answer the question-that all those subjected to the coercive force of the state should have some say in its operation is a plausible claim but fails to explain who should be subjected to those coercive forces in the first place.

-And the all-affected principle - that anyone affected by an issue should have a say - results in either overlapping issue based jurisdictions incompatible with the idea of territorial sovereignty, or a global government that includes too many.
+And the all-affected principle-that anyone affected by an issue should have a say-results in either overlapping issue based jurisdictions incompatible with the idea of territorial sovereignty, or a global government that includes too many.

 So at its essence, the Boundary Problem consists of 3 primary claims: